 Calcium and Hair Testing

 Calcium is one of the most important minerals in the body that shows in the hair test.
-If calcium is imbalanced – either too low or too high – as compared to the other minerals of magnesium, potassium and sodium, then important functions in the body that require calcium are altered.
+If this mineral is imbalanced – either too low or too high – as compared to the other minerals of magnesium, potassium and sodium, then important functions in the body that are altered.

-High Hair Calcium – High calcium levels usually indicates that calcium is leaving the bones and accumulating in the soft tissues of the body.
-A high level calcium is associated with a slow metabolic rate.
+High Hair Calcium – High levels usually indicates that this mineral is leaving the bones and accumulating in the soft tissues of the body.
+A high level is associated with a slow metabolic rate.
 High calcium is also a good indicator of hidden copper toxicity.
-High calcium on a hair retest often means the body is eliminating excess calcium.
+High levels on a hair retest often means the body is eliminating excess calcium.

-Low Hair Calcium – A low calcium level usually means calcium is being lost in the urine.
-Low calcium is associated with fast oxidation rate – alarm stage of stress.
-Low calcium is of ten associated with copper deficiency.
+Low Hair Calcium – A low level usually means this mineral is being lost in the urine.
+Low levels are associated with fast oxidation rate – alarm stage of stress.
+Low levels are often associated with copper deficiency.

 Health Issues Related to Calcium Values

 Low tissue calcium in a hair test is associated with increased central nervous system sensitivity and increased serum lactic acid levels.
 Both of these may contribute to increased anxiety states.
 Anxiety may be contributed to by any factor that interferes with normal calcium metabolism such as stress or accumulation of toxic metals such as lead and mercury.

 High calcium in a hair test as compared to potassium is associated with an underactive thyroid.
 Fatigue is often a common complaint associated with low thyroid function.

 High calcium relative to potassium indicates a tendency toward a low thyroid function.
 It ha s been found that an elevated TSH, even when circulating T-3 and T-4 are normal, is an early indication of hypothyroidism.

 - Choline and Inositol stimulate parasympathetic neurotransmitters which reduce thyroid and adrenal activity.